Lady Gaga wraps up Biden’s big day

 His gesture after singing the US anthem said it all.
 Lady Gaga, accustomed to great events, triumphs and successes in different forums, seemed to shrink –measures 1.55– after descending the steps and going to take a seat.
 Before, during his performance, She was seen huge, wrapped in a red skirt bearing Schiaparelli’s signature.
 A design made exclusively for the investiture ceremony of Joe Biden – the most eccentric dress, of course, of all – in which a large brooch in the shape of a golden bird stood out, symbolizing peace, unity.
 His shy smile, as if seeking the approval of the select group of guests who met yesterday at the Capitol, left no room for doubt: he had starred in the performance of his life.

-And_that Lady Gaga, dressed with a braid made with black ribbons, had competition.
+And that Lady Gaga, wearing a braid made with black ribbons, had competition.
 Because the entertainment world has embraced, and in what way, Joe Biden in his debut as the 46th president of the United States.
 Artists’ penchant for the Democratic Party is well known.
 And this time it has been shown with all its intensity.
 Starting with Lady Gaga herself, because do not forget that the singer has already campaigned with Biden before the elections.
 Hi, I’m Lady Gaga.
-I will vote for America, which means I will vote for Joe Biden, he advanced at the time.
+I will vote for America, which means I will vote for Joe Biden, “he advanced at the time.
 After finishing the ceremony, she was seen chatting amicably with Barack Obama for several minutes.

 Than a famous voice play the hymn It is a tradition.
 With Barack Obama did Aretha Franklin and Beyoncé.
 With Donald Trump, the manager was Jackie Evancho, who became famous in the television contest America’s Got Talent.